Japan Pottery Tour: Hands-On Workshops & Artisan Encounters tour image

 Japan Pottery Tour: Hands-On Workshops & Artisan Encounters

-An immersive 11-day journey through Japan's renowned pottery villages: Mashiko, Bizen, Tamba, Hagi and Arita, with expert ceramicist Emily Mallard.
+An immersive 11-day journey through Japan's renowned pottery villages: Mashiko, Bizen, Tamba, Hagi, Arita and Karatsu.

 This 11-day tour is gracefully designed for enthusiast potters in search of inspiration in the beautiful ceramic art scene of Japan.
 On this journey we’ll stop by authentic destinations representing nowadays the most significant Japanese pottery heritage.
 This is the best opportunity not only to admire a wide range of ceramics in art galleries and museums, but also to attend exclusive workshops, create your own Japanese ceramic compositions and learn from the locals many of the secrets revolving around regional ceramic styles with a half- millennium long history behind.
 On top of that, you will be visiting enchanting historical towns well-preserved still today such as Okawachiyama, Hagi historical downtown and many more, while experiencing cultural traditions such as tea ceremonies and kaiseki japanese-style cuisine along this memorable artistic journey.